casper-ecosystem/casper-client-rs/examples/ffi/README.md

-# casper_client FFI examples
+# casper-client FFI examples

-It's possible to use the `casper_client` library from C:
+It's possible to use the `casper-client` library from C:

 ## Building with CMake

-To build the examples, from the root of `casper-node` run:
+To build the examples, from the root of `casper-client-rs` run:

 ```
-cmake -Hclient/examples/ffi -Btarget/build -DCMAKE_BUILD_TYPE=Debug
+cmake -Hexamples/ffi -Btarget/build -DCMAKE_BUILD_TYPE=Debug
 cmake --build target/build
 ```